-A new energy-efficient housing development is looking for a project engineer.
+Imagine that a new energy-efficient housing development is looking for a project engineer.
 The project engineer will be responsible for all design and construction decisions related to heating and cooling energy use.
 The project involves a variety of house designs that all need to be energy efficient.